 Random thoughts, occasional rants, illuminating commentary, and an odd story now and then from the world of 9-1-1 dispatching.
 All this and more from a gay liberal atheist living in California’s Bible belt.
 I recently married, so MAGA beware!
 I’m your worst nightmare!
 Some names have been omitted to protect the innocent, but the guilty will be hung out to dry!

-Jim Reeves commentary, News, Personal joint powers, Library, Tulare County Public Library, visalia, Visalia City Charter, Visalia Municipal Code, Visalia Public Library Leave a comment
+Jim Reeves commentary, News Charter City, history, News, politics, visalia, Visalia Charter, Visalia Municipal Code Leave a comment